-🎉 Gate.io Growth Points Lucky Draw Round 🔟 is Officially Live!
+🎉 Gate Square Growth Points Summer Lucky Draw Round 1️⃣ 2️⃣ Is Live!

-2️⃣ Complete tasks like post, comment, and like to earn Growth Points.
+2️⃣ Complete daily tasks like posting, commenting, liking, and chatting to earn points

 Date Set for the Highly Anticipated Ethereum Upgrade! - Coin Bulletin